-In the recent decades the world has invested a great amount of time and energy on stealth technology in the endeavour to delay the military airborne platforms to be seen by the adversary.
+In the recent decades the world has invested a great amount of time, energy and money on stealth technology in the endeavour to delay the military airborne platforms to be seen by the adversary.
 Most new platforms are designed by incorporating some level of ‘stealth’ or ‘low observable’ (LO) technology at the initial design stage itself.
 Even existing jet fighters are at times considered for modification in order to reduce their signature.
 Creating a stealthy design comes at a price.
 It could be in terms of aerodynamic and other design compromises, long period to perfect the design, or high developmental financial costs.
 Some stealth features require regular special maintenance.
 Specific aircraft shapes may also limit weapon and fuel carriage or may not be the best for flight efficiency.
 Any pylon, tank, missile or pod carried externally increases the radar cross section (RCS).
 Lockheed F-117 Nighthawk was the first operational aircraft specifically designed around stealth technology.
 Other current stealth aircraft include the B-2 Spirit, the F-22 Raptor, the F-35 Lightning II, the Chengdu J-20, Shenyang FC-31 and the Sukhoi Su-57.
 While air forces and designers concentrate on stealth features, they are also evolving counters to beat the stealth effect.
 Passive IR sensors, multi-static radars, very low frequency radars, and over-the-horizon radars are being designed.

 Stealth or LO is essentially a combination of many technologies, all of which combine to greatly reduce the distances at which an aircraft can be detected.
 It involves RCS, acoustic signature, thermal imprint and many other aspects to be reduced.
 The term ‘Stealth’ became popular during the late eighties when the F-117 stealth fighter was deployed in the Gulf War in 1991.